RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

         </tr>
         <tr>
             <td>90</td>
             <td>Duty cycle is restricted.
-Due to duty cycle, data cannot be sent at this time until the time limit is removed.</td>
+Due to the duty cycle, data cannot be sent at this time until the time limit is removed.</td>
         </tr>
         <tr>
             <td>91</td>